giosad/zshbuddy/README.md

 # ZSHBuddy

 Zero-configuration ZSH enhancement suite that makes your shell more modern and awesome.
+Basically, it's just an installer for [Antidote](https://github.com/mattmc3/antidote) zsh plugin manager with some specific configuration.

 ## Features

+- **Easy Installation**: A single command to install and set up everything you need.
-- **Performance**: ZSHBuddy is designed with performance in mind, using antidote plugin manager that is using deferred loading to ensure your shell starts up quickly.
+- **Performance**: ZSHBuddy is designed with performance in mind, using the Antidote plugin manager, which leverages deferred loading to ensure your shell starts up quickly.
+Unlike traditional plugin managers, Antidote is highly optimized for speed and minimal resource usage.
 - **Simplicity**: No need to manually configure plugins or themes.
 ZSHBuddy works out of the box with sensible defaults.
-- **Modern Features**: Includes a curated set of modern plugins and tools to enhance your shell experience like auto suggestion, fuzzy tab completion etc
+- **Modern Features**: Includes a curated set of modern plugins and tools to enhance your shell experience, like auto-suggestions, fuzzy tab completion, and syntax highlighting.
-- **Easy Installation**: A single command to install and set up everything you need.

 ## Installation